coleifer/unqlite-python/README.md

 '2XXXX'
 ```

-The database can also be iterated in key-order:
+The database can also be iterated through directly:

 ```pycon
 >>> [item for item in db]